jkomoros/boardgame/TUTORIAL.md

 }
 ```

 For stacks, you can provide a struct tag that has the name of the deck it's affiliated with.
 Then you can return a nil value from your constructor for that property, and the system will automatically instantiate a zero-value stack of that shape.
 (Even cooler, this uses reflection only a single time, at engine start up, so it's fast in normal usage) It's also possible to include the starting size (for default stacks, the max size, and for sized stacks the number of slots).
+You can also use constants instead of ints for the size.
+See the section on Constants at the end of this tutorial.

 The vast majority of real-world usecases you'll encounter can just use struct tags.